AddMorePower/publishing-pipeline/Long documentation/README.md

 To this extent, NOMAD uses so-called parsers that are pieces of Python code to interpret the content of the files.

 ## Parsing files in NOMAD
-When one uploads files on central NOMAD, it will try to open the files and read their content, through an action called _parsing_.
+When one uploads files on central NOMAD, NOMAD will try to open the files and read their content, through an action called _parsing_.

 ### Parsers and recognised files
 On central NOMAD, there is a finite set of parsers available.
-One parser is linked to one output of a simulation code (like VASP, FHI-AIMS, ...) or workflow managers (like LOBSTER, FHI-vibes, ...).
+One parser is linked to one output of a simulation code (like VASP, FHI-AIMS, ...) or workflow managers (like LOBSTER, FHI-vibes, ...), see the full list [here](#publish-non-recognised-files-on-central-nomad).
 When you upload some files on NOMAD, each file will be tested against the list of available parsers to see if the file corresponds to the output of a known code.
 If this is the case, the file will be associated to the parser and will be labelled as a _main file_.
 The parser will then extract all the information it can from the file and create an entry to store them.